 How is FRONTLINE funded?

 Funding for FRONTLINE is provided through the support of PBS viewers and by the Corporation for Public Broadcasting.
-Major funding for FRONTLINE is provided by The John D. and Catherine T. MacArthur Foundation and by Reva and David Logan.
-Additional funding is provided by the Park Foundation and by the FRONTLINE Journalism Fund.
-Major funding for FRONTLINE’s expanded 2010-2011 broadcast season is provided by The Bill & Melinda Gates Foundation.
+Major funding for FRONTLINE is provided by John D. and Catherine T. MacArthur Foundation.
+Additional funding is provided by Park Foundation, The John and Helen Glessner Family Trust, Ford Foundation, Wyncote Foundation, and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.